Consistency of Lloyd's Algorithm Under Perturbations: Applications

-\item [(e)] Suppose $\ga_r + \gt >1$ and $\ga_1 + \frac{\max \{1,\gt\}}{2} < \ga_r + \min\{\ga_r,\gt\}$. \end{enumerate} \end{asm} Note that Assumption \ref{Uematsu_assumps} (a) and (b) are stronger than standard assumptions in the DFM literature (e.g. \citet{bai:2008}), but relaxing them likely hinges on finding suitable technical arguments rather than some other inherent obstacles.
-Assumption \ref{Uematsu_assumps} (c) allows $\mvgL$ to be sparse and Assumption \ref{Uematsu_assumps} (d) ensures $\mvgL^{\top}\mvgL$ is a diagonal matrix whose entries satisfy a gap condition.
-Assumption \ref{Uematsu_assumps} (e) is a condition on the sparsity of $\mvgL$ relative to $n$ and $T$.
-With these assumptions, \citet{uematsu:2019} prove that we can uniformly bound the estimation error of the loadings.
-Thus we may apply Theorem \ref{thm-lloyd-guarantee} to the CDFM setting.
+Assumptions \ref{Uematsu_assumps} (a) and (b) are stronger than the standard assumptions in the DFM literature (e.g., \cite{bai:2008}), but relaxing them likely hinges on finding suitable technical arguments rather than some other inherent obstacles.
+Assumption \ref{Uematsu_assumps} (c) allows $\mvgL$ to be sparse, and Assumption \ref{Uematsu_assumps} (d) ensures that $\mvgL^{\top}\mvgL$ is a diagonal matrix whose entries satisfy a gap condition.
+Assumption \ref{Uematsu_assumps} (e) imposes a condition on the sparsity of $\mvgL$ relative to $n$ and $T$.

+A diagonal $\mvgL^T \mvgL$ is needed to enforce identifiability.
+Without which, PCA would estimate a rotated loadings matrix \cite{bai:2008} and we could not obtain a uniform bound on the estimation error of the loadings.
+When $\ga_1 = \cdots = \ga_r = 1$, the assumptions imply that the $r$ largest eigenvalues of $\mvgL^T \mvgL$ diverge proportionally to $n$, ensuring the pervasiveness of the factors \cite{guo2023}.
+This is known as the strong factor model setting and it forces an eigengap condition by separating the $r$ largest eigenvalues from the rest as $n$ increases.
+However, when $\ga_i < 1$ for some $i \in [r]$, the eigengap condition is weakened by allowing slower convergence rates of the eigenvalues, thus weakening the pervasiveness of the factors.
+Under these assumptions, \cite{uematsu:2019} show that the estimation error of the loadings can be uniformly bounded.
+Thus, we may apply Theorem \ref{thm-lloyd-guarantee} to the CDFM setting.